-"Now, I suppose," remarked Mrs. Snaggs, "that the surgeons of the army are at-tached to the medical corps," "Your supposition does you great credit," replied Mr. Snaggs, sarcastically, "It's a wonder you didn't imagine that doctors joined the army for the purpose of building bridges or going up in balloons.
-Where should army surgeons be except in the medical corps?"
-"Well, I thought that they might possibly elong to the Lancers."
-SENSE OF BEREAVEMENT.
-Washington Star.
+would have given it his support.
+He could now only express the hope that the demands for the artillery would be voted in the "Now, I suppose," remarked Mrs. Snaggs, "that the surgeons of the army are at-tached to the medical corps."
+House itself by a large majority.
+General von Gossler said that the French army "had "Your supposition does you great credit," "Your supposition does you great credit," replied Mr. Snags, sarcastically.
+"It's a wonder you didn't imagine that doctors joined the army for the purpose of building bridges or going up in balloons.
+Where should army surgeons be except in the medical corps?" made real progress and was quite on the same level as the German."
+One of the deputies directed attention to the imposing strength of the forces which Russia mainained on her western frontier.
+There were fifteen crack Russian regiments there and further reinforcements were contemplated. ...